 If you decide to withdraw, you must complete a withdrawal form to notify the GPhC within five working days after the sitting.
 If you do not, this could lead to you forfeiting one of your attempts at the registration assessment.

+The withdrawal form will be published on the GPhC website prior to each sit.
 If your withdrawal is confirmed, you will receive a refund of your assessment application fee after the sitting has taken place.

 Preparing to sit the assessment